 On July 11, 2017 the Board of County Commissioners adopted the third amendment to the Murdock Village Community Redevelopment Plan.
 The amendment provides for increased flexibility for developers with an updated vision statement and an updated mixed-use development plan.

-On November 8, 2016 the Murdock Village CRA and the Charlotte County Board of County Commissioners approved an Agreement for Sale and Purchase with Private Equity Group, LLC (PEG) for 452 acres of property in the Murdock Village Community Redevelopment Area.
-The agreement puts in motion a development that is projected to create up to 2,400 residential units, 200,000 square feet of retail and commercial space and a 150-room hotel.
+Private Equity Group Multi-Use Development: On November 8, 2016 the Murdock Village CRA and the Charlotte County Board of County Commissioners approved an Agreement for Sale and Purchase with Private Equity Group, LLC (PEG) for 452 acres of property in the Murdock Village Community Redevelopment Area.
+The agreement puts in motion a development that is projected to create up to 2,400 residential units, 200,000 square feet of retail area, along with commercial space and a 150-room hotel.
 Studies conducted by the County’s consultant and PEG projected nearly $92 million in annual economic impacts from jobs created and economic activity.
 Over a 20-year period, construction activity is projected to be $396 million and 378 permanent jobs will be created.
 Also during that period, the tax revenue to all County taxing districts is projected to be $151 million.
 Conceptual Plan

 Below are links to the fiscal impact analyses for the project.

-Gateway Properties Released for Sale: The Gateway District is located between US41 and the local streets of Franklin, Buena Vista and Seymour.
-There is a specific process that must be followed regarding the disposition of these properties since they are located in the CRA.
-The following information is listed below to assist you in evaluating the properties.
+Gateway Properties: The Gateway District is located between US41 and the local streets of Franklin, Buena Vista, and Seymour.
+There is a specific process that must be followed regarding the disposal of these properties since they are located in the CRA.
 If you are interested in any of these properties or would like to discuss this opportunity in greater detail please the Economic Development Office at 941.764.4941.

-US41 Widening: The Florida Department of Transportation’s (FDOT) contractor, Guymann Construction Inc., will begin the widening, resurfacing and utility replacement project in January 2015 on US 41 from Enterprise Drive to the Sarasota/Charlotte County line (Salford Boulevard).
-This 3.6 mile project includes expanding the road from four to six lanes, making roadway drainage improvements, installing water and sewer lines, and replacing signals at Enterprise Drive, Toledo Blade Boulevard and S. Cranberry/Cornelius Boulevards.
-The posted travel speed is 50 miles per hour.
+US41 Widening: The Florida Department of Transportation’s (FDOT) contractor, Guymann Construction Inc., has completed the widening, resurfacing and utility replacement project on US 41 from Enterprise Drive to the Sarasota/Charlotte County line (Salford Boulevard).
+This 3.6 mile project includes expanding the road from four to six lanes, making roadway drainage improvements, installing water and sewer lines, and replacing signals at Enterprise Drive, Toledo Blade Boulevard, and S. Cranberry/Cornelius Boulevards.
 The project includes new bike lanes and sidewalk on both sides of the road.

 Charlotte County is seeking one or more developers to create a public/private partnership to redevelop this prime real estate into a mixed use designation.
 Please call the Charlotte County Economic Development Office at 941.743.4943 to discuss this opportunity.